vectorgrp/sil-kit/docs/usage/quickstart.rst

 First, the configured middleware domain is joined as the named participant using the
-|ComAdapter|.
+|Participant|.
-Creating the ComAdapter properly initializes the VIB library and allows to instantiate :doc:`Services<../api/api>` and offers access to the :doc:`Participant Controller<../api/participantcontroller>`.
+Creating the Participant properly initializes the VIB library and allows to instantiate :doc:`Services<../api/api>` and offers access to the :doc:`Participant Controller<../api/participantcontroller>`.